tldrcode/tldrcode.com/README.md

     cd /vagrant
     jekyll server --watch -P 8080 --force_polling

-Their is a vagrantfile preconfigured in the project directory.
+There is a vagrantfile preconfigured in the project directory.

 FAQ
 ---